-However, it is not a trivial task to feed the user-item rating data into BLS.
-The DNNs-based methods take the original user/item rating vectors (or their direct concatenation) as input, which is suitable because the DNNs-based methods learn the latent factor vectors by stacking several hidden layers, the dimensions of which usually decrease monotonously from the input layer to the output layer.
+However, it is not a trivial task to input the user-item rating data into BLS.
+The DNNs-based methods take the original user/item rating vectors (or their direct concatenation) as input, which is suitable because the DNNs-based methods learn the latent factor vectors by stacking several hidden layers, the dimensions of which usually decrease monotonously from input, hidden to output.
 Different from the DNNs-based methods, BLS needs to broaden the original input data into the mapped features and enhanced features with several-order magnitude larger dimensions.
-Therefore, it is not feasible to take the original user/item rating vectors (or their direct concatenation) as input for BLS.
-Inspired by the previous work \cite{DBLP:conf/ijcai/XiHWZL19}, this paper proposes a user-item rating collaborative vector preprocessing to generate low-dimensional user-item input data, which is able to harness quality judgments of the most similar users/items.
+Therefore, it is not suitable to take the original user/item rating vectors (or their direct concatenation) as input for BLS.
+Inspired by the previous work \cite{DBLP:journals/tkde/WangXHZHL22}, this paper proposes a new preprocessing procedure to generate user-item rating collaborative vector, which is a low-dimensional user-item input data that can leverage quality judgments of the most similar users/items.

-The main contributions of this work are summarized as follows. \begin{itemize} \item{A new broad recommender system called BroadCF is proposed to overcome the problems of long training time and huge storage requirements in the DNNs-based recommendation models.} \item{A new data preprocessing procedure is designed to convert the original rating data into the form of (Rating collaborative vector, Rating one-hot vector) as input and output of BroadCF.} \item{Extensive experiments are conducted on seven real datasets to demonstrate the effectiveness of the model.
-The results show that BroadCF significantly outperforms other state-of-the-art algorithms and significantly reduces training time consumption and storage costs.} \end{itemize}
+The contributions of this work are concluded as follows. \begin{itemize} \item{A new broad recommender system called BroadCF is proposed to overcome the problems of long training time and huge storage requirements in the DNNs-based models.} \item{A novel data preprocessing procedure is designed to convert the original user-item rating data into the form of (Rating collaborative vector, Rating) as input and output of BroadCF.} \item{Extensive experiments are performed on seven datasets to confirm the effectiveness of the model.
+The results show that BroadCF performs significantly better than other state-of-the-art algorithms and reduces training time consumption and storage costs.} \end{itemize}

-The rest of this paper is organized as follows.
-In Section~\ref{sec:RelatedWork}, we will review the related work.
-In Section~\ref{sec:Problem Definition and Preliminaries}, we will introduce the problem definition and preliminaries.
-In Section~\ref{sec:BroadCF}, we will describe in detail the proposed BroadCF method.
-In Section~\ref{sec:Experiments}, we will report the experimental results along with convincing analysis.
-Finally, we will conclude the paper in Section~\ref{sec:Conclusion}.
+The remainder of the paper is organized as follows.
+We will review the related work in Section~\ref{sec:RelatedWork}.
+In Section~\ref{sec:Problem Statement and Preliminaries}, we will introduce the problem statement and preliminaries.
+We will detail the BroadCF method in Section~\ref{sec:BroadCF}.
+In Section~\ref{sec:Experiments}, the experimental results will be reported with convincing analysis.
+We will draw the conclusion {and present the future work} in Section~\ref{sec:Conclusion}.